 Are GFRP products affected by alkaline conditions?

-All our products are manufactured from a high-grade glass fiber called ECR-glass.
-It is immune to alkaline attacks and highly chemical resistant.
+All our products are manufactured from high-grade glass fiber called ECR-glass and high-grade chemical resins.
+They are immune to alkaline attacks and are highly chemical resistant.
 They can be used in a range of harsh environments.

 Interested in Pultrusion and GFRP Composites?